pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/manage/backup_restore.md

 ...and [check that your cluster is up and running](../../../deploy-manage/deploy/aws-deploy-pachyderm/#8-check-that-your-cluster-is-up-and-running).

 ## Backup/Restore A Stand-Alone Enterprise Server
-Backing up / restoring an Enterprise Server is similar to the back up / restore of a regular cluster explained at a high-level above, with two slight variations:
+Backing up / restoring an Enterprise Server is similar to the back up / restore of a regular cluster (see above), with two slight variations:

 1. The name of its Kubernetes deployment is `pach-enterprise` versus `pachd` in the case of a regular cluster.
 1. The Enterprise Server does not use an Object Store.